 Examples of community and individual participation at EGHS include:

-In providing care to people with special needs, volunteers of the Ark Toy Library have welcomed Day Centre clients.
+In providing care to people with special needs, volunteers of the Ark Toy and Activity Library have welcomed Patricia Hinchey Centre clients.

 Consumer feedback via our Compliments or Concerns reporting system has resulted in improvements such as the installation of a water fountain in the reception area, review of signage in some areas and new seating in our waiting rooms.

-Volunteers and support groups have been energetically involved in our Chemotherapy Unit.
-Activities include donations of equipment through fund-raising by the EGHS Ladies Auxiliary and Breast Cancer Support Group, and introducing a visitor service to clients of the unit.
+Volunteers and support groups have been energetically involved in our Oncology Unit.
+Activities include donations of equipment through fundraising by the EGHS Ladies Auxiliary and Breast Cancer Support Group, and introducing a visitor service to clients of the unit.

-Active support, care and fund-raising has been provided by volunteers, friends and relatives in all our aged care areas of Willaura, 70 Lowe Street, Garden View Court and Patricia Hinchey Day Centre.
+Active support, care and fund-raising has been provided by volunteers, friends and relatives in all our aged care areas of Willaura, 70 Lowe Street, Garden View Court and the Patricia Hinchey Centre.

 Community volunteer drivers assist with patient transport to specialist appointments outside Ararat.